 Because the IPCC provides global leadership on the GHG crisis, its approach to potential solutions provides global guidance.
 It is therefore shocking to discover that the organization does no solutions analysis whatsoever.
 The IPCC carefully analyzes problems, vulnerabilities, and impacts, but it fails to pay similar attention to solutions.
 It too has jumped on the efficiency bandwagon.
 Such a narrow, unsystematic approach may seem implausible for this esteemed body, so let me provide some evidence to support my claim.

 My first point is that the IPCC has largely abandoned the solutions component of its original mandate.
 When the organization was created in 1988, the World Meteorological Organization (WMO) charged it with two discrete tasks: assessing the scientific information relating to climate change and, “… formulating realistic response strategies“.
-If you go to the IPCC website today you’ll find that this second task has been replaced.
-The IPCC now describes its mandate as the scientific assessment of climate change and, “… its potential environmental and socio-economic impacts.”
-The response strategies have simply vanished.
+If you go to the IPCC website today you’ll find that its mandate is described as, “… regular assessments of the scientific basis of climate change, its impacts and future risks, and options for adaptation and mitigation.”

 Further evidence for the IPCC’s refusal to thoroughly examine solutions is its treatment of the Arctic catastrophe.
 The most extensive discussion of this topic in the latest Assessment Report (AR5) is chapter 28 of this report on regional impacts.
 Although much is ignored here (methane hydrates go unmentioned!), topics such as the melting permafrost, shrinking sea ice, and the harms to various species are covered.